h-yamamo/minidebian/README.md

 ### Boot options

-There is a mini Debian specific boot option `rootfssize`.
+There is a mini Debian specific boot option `rootfssize=`.
 Specify if there is a problem with the default value.
-See `man 5 tmpfs` for how to specify. e.g. `rootfssize=60%`
+See `man 5 tmpfs` for how to specify it. e.g. `rootfssize=60%` or `rootfssize=256m` If you have a computer with a small amount of memory, you should specify it.
+If the installed memory is 1GB, specify around 85% to 90%, and if it is 512MB, specify around 70% to 80%.

-You may also specify kernel command line options.
+You can also specify general kernel command line options.
+(May need to be specified.)

+If the console display is blank during boot, try specifying the `nomodeset` option.

-If you want to change the console resolution, specify the `video` option. e.g. `video=800x600-16`
+If you want to change the console resolution, specify the `video=` option. e.g. `video=800x600-16` or `video=1024x768`

+If you want to limit the SATA speed, specify the `libata.force=` option. e.g. `libata.force=3.0` or `libata.force=1.5`

+If you are doing a network boot, you may need to specify the `initrd=` option.

 ## Login accounts